ThomWright/ThomWright.github.io/_failure-patterns/store-then-reference.md

 ## Prerequisites

 It is acceptable to end up with “garbage” un-referenced data.
+The data should not be accessed without a reference.

-## Example
+## Examples

 Uploading a profile image on a social network.